otobrglez/bicikelj-sh/README.md

 Capabilities:

 - Get nearest BicikeLJ stations that have free bicycles.
-Location is extracted from your IP address with [ipstack] API.
+Location is extracted from your IP address. with the helo of .
 - Get nearest stations for perticular location - expressed in text.

+Web Services and APIs
+- Location is extracted from your IP address with the help of [ipstack] API
+- Forward geocoding service is done with [positionstack] API.
+- BicikeLJ information is provided by [Ljubljana PromInfo](https://prominfo.projekti.si/web/)

 - [Oto Brglez](https://github.com/otobrglez)